When they ask me how I knew that my true love is true ...

 The relationship doesn't end after we make the sale.
 Like a honeymoon, that's just the beginning!

-After the sale, without systems and skills in customer service and partner relations: miscommunication can derail even our most effective solutions.
+After the sale, without good customer service and partner relations: miscommunication can derail even our most effective solutions.

 "An organization can only be as good as its communication."